danielnv18/blog-old/content/articles/02-drupal-twig.md

         debug: true
     }
 ```
-In Drupal 8 you have a more easy way with the DrupalConsole.
-Just run `drupal site:mode dev.` That will not only enable the debug mode in twig, but it will set other options useful for development like disabling cache.
+In Drupal 8, you have an easier way to do it, with DrupalConsole.
+Just run `drupal site:mode dev`.
+That will not only enable the debug mode in twig, but it will set other options useful for development like disabling cache.

-Once the debug mode is enable, if you inspect the html you'll be able to see in the html comments all the file suggestions to override the output.
+Once the debug mode is enabled, if you inspect the html you'll be able to see all the file suggestions to override the output in the html comments.
 ```html
 <!-- THEME DEBUG -->
 <!-- THEME HOOK: 'node' -->